zwclose/jekyll-now/_posts/2017-12-7-HP-keylogger.md

 ![DebugMask](/_posts/DebugMask.PNG)

 XRefing to DebugMask revealed the function that sets the value of the variable.
-I named the function GetDebugMask:
+I named it GetDebugMask:
 ```C
 //----- (000000014008A23C) ----------------------------------------------------
 __int64 __fastcall GetDebugMask(_BYTE *a1)